marcelpatrick/Interfaces/README.md

 # Exercise:

 ## Class Delegates Declarations
-- UObject
+- Create a C++ class type UObject
 - Declare all the delegates in this class
 - Declare a multicast delegate oneparam

 ## Class Event Manager / Interface
-- Declare a multicast delegate oneparam
-- Unreal Class : Interface
+- Create a C++ class type Unreal Class : Interface
 - Gets the event broadcasted when enemy is killed
 - Declare a pure virtual function GetKillEvent() that returns a delegate event
   - This function needs to be implemented in the classes that inherit from this one

 ## Class Enemy
+- Creata a C++ class type AActor
+- #include EventManagerInterface.h
-- AActor > also inherits from EventManagerInterface
+- include "public IEventManagerInterface" in the class definition to make it also inherit from EventManagerInterface
 - Create enemy tag in project settings
 - Create a blueprint based on this class
 - Create an enemy tag inside this blueprint
-- #include EventManagerInterface.h

 - Header file
   - Declare a delegate instance that will store the event to be called when enemy is killed